hernandezb3/llama-on-uconn-hpc/README.md

 </p>

 Final thoughts:
-- This demo is not intended to replace the UConn Storrs HPC documentation, but provide an applied task to navigate it with.
-I've tried to note any information I found relevant while learning about HPC environments and containerizing applications.
+- This demo is not a replacement for the UConn Storrs HPC documentation, but provides an applied task to navigate it with.
 - If you are new to HPC or containers, I'd recommend testing small and building upon these tests.
 I've included scripts in the Resources folder to support this.
 For example:
     - __Are you new to HPC?__ test_ollama.py contains an even smaller scale demo testing core functionality of running a Llama model on HPC.
 It prompts the model with, "Hi, how are you?" and outputs a response.
     - __Are you new to Docker?__ docker.sh contains Terminal commands to build an Ollama Docker container using Docker commands.
 This allows you to build the container locally before using Apptainer on HPC.